Bernard 20: Design and development

 The Bernard 20 was powered by a single direct-drive Hispano-Suiza 12Jb V-12 engine, capable of generating up to 400 hp.
 Access to the engine was achieved via a series of large panels mounted on longitudinal hinges.
 The fuel tanks were located within the wing section on both sides of the fuselage; a fuel dump facility was present for handling an emergency situation.
 The oil tank was within the engine section, being effectively combined with the oil radiator, which is flush with the outside of the fuselage.
 The water radiator was located underneath the wing.
 The engine bay was covered by a duralumin shell that formed the nose of the aircraft; it was attached via four bolts to tubes that traversed the central portion of the wing.

 The primary members of the landing gear were a pair of laminated wooden panels, one of which was directly attached to either side of the enlarged central section of the wing.
 The lower ends were connected by a pair of tubes, between which were the two half-axles.
 Bechereau shock absorbers worked in combination with elastic cords that were enclosed within panels.

 The cockpit was furnished with a single adjustable seat, complete with a large reinforced head rest, for the pilot.
-Protection against capsizing was achieved via a relatively high windshield comprising steel tubes that were capable of withstanding stresses of up to 5000 kg (11000 lb.); an opening was also provided so that the pilot could escape from the aircraft if it were to completely overturn on the ground.
+Protection against capsizing was achieved via a relatively high windshield comprising steel tubes that were capable of withstanding stresses of up to 5,000 kg; an opening was also provided so that the pilot could escape from the aircraft if it were to completely overturn on the ground.
 Ground transportation of the aircraft was to be eased by the adoption of a special steel-tubing support to achieve the disassembling of the fuselage and wing with relative ease; a false central section, likewise made of steel tubing, would be substituted for transit.
 The assembly of the engine block, fuselage, tail surfaces and landing gear could be taken along the road on its own wheels while the wing would have to be separately transported on a trailer.